koalazak/dorita980/README.md

 <a name="end"></a>
 #### `end()`

 Close the connection to the robot.
 Its important if you want to send commands via the official mobile app via Local network.
-There's maximum 1 connection at any time in local ntwork, so if your app is connected, the official mobile app only works via cloud access.
+There's a maximum of 1 connection at any time in local network, so if your app is connected, the official mobile app only works via cloud access.

-Meanwhile dorita980 is connect you can call other methods to send commands and listen for the events to get data.
-Just not call .end() method if you want.
-Meanwhile dorita980 is connected the official mobile app will then just go via the cloud to send commands to your robot.
+While dorita980 is connected, you can call other methods to send commands and listen for the events to get data.
+Just call the `.end()` method if you want.
+While dorita980 is connected, the official mobile app will only work via the cloud to send commands to your robot.

 <a name="getRobotState"></a>
 #### `getRobotState(Array waitForFields)`

-Get robot state but wait for `waitForFields` fields before return.
+Get the robot state but wait for the `waitForFields` fields before return.

-The robot push data to this state all the time.
-The state object start empty and the robot will increasing the data here over the time.
+The state object starts empty and the robot will add data over time.

 ```javascript
 myRobotViaLocal.getRobotState(['batPct', 'bbchg3']).then((actualState) => {